WSFS Bank

 WSFS Financial Corporation is a financial services company.
-Its primary subsidiary, WSFS Bank, a federal savings bank, is the largest and longest-standing locally managed bank and wealth management franchise headquartered in Delaware and the Greater Delaware Valley.
-WSFS operates from 115 offices, 88 of which are banking offices, located in Pennsylvania (57), Delaware (39), New Jersey (14), Florida (2), Virginia, Florida, (1) and Nevada (1) and provides comprehensive financial services including commercial banking, retail banking, treasury management and trust and wealth management with 2,309 employees.
+Its primary subsidiary, WSFS Bank, a federal savings bank, is the largest and longest-standing locally managed bank and wealth management franchise headquartered in Delaware and the Philadelphia metropolitan area.
+WSFS operates from 115 offices, 88 of which are banking offices, located in Pennsylvania (57), Delaware (39), New Jersey (14), Florida (2), Virginia (1), and Nevada (1) and provides comprehensive financial services including commercial banking, retail banking, treasury management and trust and wealth management with 2,309 employees.

 Serving the Greater Delaware Valley since 1832, WSFS Bank is one of the ten oldest banks in the United States continuously operating under the same name.

 History

 Early history

 Wilmington Savings Fund Society was chartered as a Delaware thrift in 1832 by a group of Wilmington community leaders and businessmen.
 The bank was formed for the working citizens of Wilmington to encourage thrift, to safeguard and increase their savings in a community bank.
 The bank's first day of business was February 18, 1832, in a rented room "one door below" Town Hall on Market Street.
 The bank grew steadily through the 19th century, and moved locations twice more before constructing their own building at 838 N. Market Street in 1895.
 The building stood until 1929, when the current building was constructed and opened for business.
 Three years later the building would receive its landmark mural, Apotheosis of the Family by N. C. Wyeth.
 The mural, 60'x19', was commissioned by Frederick Stone to celebrate the bank's 100th anniversary, and a smaller version of this mural still hangs in the bank's current headquarters at 500 Delaware Avenue in Wilmington.